CAMERA GEAR & TOOLS

 Besides the storage capacity, another thing you should look for when buying SD cards is the speed at which images are saved.
 It is usually indicated on the card.
 Purchase memory cards with a minimum writing speed of 95MB/sec.
 Check the manual of your camera for the recommended speed for your model.
 Lexar and Sandisk are both very reliable brands.

 In the packaging, you will find a code that you can use to download recovery software.
-Fortunately, I’ve never needed that software, but just in case, don’t dispose of the packaging without having removed the code!
+Fortunately, I’ve never needed that software, but just in case, don’t dispose of the packaging without having removed and stored the code!

 One or two extra batteries is an absolute must.
 I always have one in the charger, one in my camera, and a spare one in my bag.

-In Camera Raw or Lightroom, use the color picker to select the correct values from the gray card.
+In Adobe Camera Raw or Lightroom, use the color picker to select the correct values from the gray card.
 Use these values on the image without the gray card.
 It usually comes pretty close to the colors in the actual situation.

 To keep my stuff stain- and dust-free, I use a LensPen.
 The brands don’t differ much from each other, and they all have a $5 - $10 price tag.